smithy-lang/smithy/docs/source/1.0/spec/core/model.rst

         @trait(selector: "string", conflicts: [beta])
         structure structuredTrait {
             @required
-            lorem: StringShape,
+            lorem: StringShape

             @required
-            ipsum: StringShape,
+            ipsum: StringShape

-            dolor: StringShape,
+            dolor: StringShape
         }

         // Apply the "beta" trait to the "foo" member. structure MyShape {
             @required
             @beta
-            foo: StringShape,
+            foo: StringShape
         }

         // Apply the structuredTrait to the string.
         @structuredTrait(
-            lorem: "This is a custom trait!",
+            lorem: "This is a custom trait!"
             ipsum: "lorem and ipsum are both required values.") string StringShape